JenniSvensson/Recipe-app/README.md

 Ever struggled figuring out what to cook for dinner?
 Well, so do I every day.
 So I thought it would be nice to create an app that can solve this issue by giving some inspiration.
 A user can search on recipes based on ingredients, flavour profile and other criteria.
 They can also add recipes themselves.

-\*\*This project is still in development, for future features take a look here:
+For future features take a look here:
 [HERE](https://github.com/JenniSvensson/Recipe-app-client/projects/1)

 ## App demo